 If you receive full credit (15 credits) for your transfer electives, you will need to complete the following MA-IS courses with Athabasca University:

-in order to qualify for the MA-IS degree.
+In order to qualify for the MA-IS degree.
 Students who have been awarded transfer credit for course work completed at other universities must submit a study plan to the MA-IS Director, upon admission to the program.

-The MA-IS Program requires students to complete
+The MA-IS Program requires students to complete 33 credits or eleven courses of study

 Students with limited access to traditional universities can pursue graduate studies at their own pace, and in their own home.
 Supported by some of Canada's most experienced distance educators, Athabasca University's MA-IS program offers various methods of study: